- School and Program Orientation

 This course gives the student an introduction to the fundamentals of keyboarding.
 This course will help the students reinforce their English language skills and develop their ability to key and compose information, develop the proper keyboarding techniques and skills, The gradual pace of this course will help the students develop both speed and accuracy while applying the proper keyboarding techniques and position.
 Students will also develop their proofreading techniques, and improve their word processing techniques in a windows environment.

-Lectures, reading assignments, and laboratory projects will provide a basic understanding of medical emergencies and the role of the office assistant in assisting with the administration of care used in the office.
-This information permits the student to interpret and relay information and to communicate to the health care team and emergency workers.
+This component provides students with the knowledge and skills that are required to recognize and prevent emergencies within the pharmacy, medical, or dental office.
+It will prepare students to assist the health care team in administering immediate care for the client in the health care office environment.
+Lectures, reading and assignments will provide a basic understanding of medical emergencies and the role of the office/pharmacy assistant in assisting with the administration of care used in the health care environment.
+This information permits the student to interpret and relay information and to communicate to the dentist, doctors and emergency workers.

 - Health Care Communication & Interpersonal Skills